Homepage

 • 8 lines x 80 characters variable contrast LCD

-• Exchangeable 8K or 24K memory module
+• Exchangeable 8K, 16K or 24K static RAM memory module

 • Simplex, half-duplex or full-duplex modem

-• Fold-out acoustic coupler
+• Detachable acoustic coupler

 • RS232 compatible serial communications port